Turnkey Device • NHTSA-Aligned • Patent Pending

 Walk & Turn

 Rear-camera body pose tracks heel-to-toe steps and classifies 8 NHTSA clues during the tandem walk.
-On labeled tandem videos, the step counter achieves 100% precision and 80.6% recall (no phantom steps; slight undercount vs. ground truth).
+On 81 labeled field recordings, the step counter achieves 95% precision and 84% recall — no phantom steps, slight undercount on rapid-pace subjects — while clue classifiers detect offLine, armsUp, heelToToeMiss, and improperTurn patterns.

 Pose Estimation • Rear Camera